iterorganization/IMAS-Python/docs/source/courses/basic/analyze.rst

    The recommendations for larger data files are:

    - Only load the time slice(s) that you are interested in.
-   - Alternatively, imas-python allows to load data on-demand, see :ref:`Lazy loading` for more details.
+   - Alternatively, IMAS-Python allows to load data on-demand, see :ref:`Lazy loading` for more details.